oracle-livelabs/partner-solutions/software-analysis-with-pitsscon/create-property-graph/create-property-graph.md

 ### Objectives

 Learn how to

-- use Graph Studio and PGQL DDL (that is, CREATE PROPERTY GRAPH statement) to model and create a graph from existing tables or views.
+- Use Graph Studio to model and create a graph from existing tables or views.

 ### Prerequisites